-ControlUp Solve gives you powerful and comprehensive, real-time monitoring and analysis in a hosted web application.
+ControlUp Solve offers you powerful real-time monitoring and comprehensive analysis in a hosted web application.

-Accessing via a web interface means there's less resource consumption on the endpoints that are logging in and viewing the data, giving you and your users a leaner, more performance-driven experience.
+Accessing via a web interface means there's less resource consumption on the endpoints that are logging in and viewing the data, providing you and your users a leaner, more performance-driven experience.

-Solve provides a wide range of new functionality including:
+Solve provides a wide range of functionalities including:

-The main navigation on the left gives you the option to select how the data is displayed and which data to display.
+Use the main navigation bar on the left side gives to select how the data is displayed and which data to display.

 Your organization is represented in the same tree structure as in the ControlUp console.
 You can choose to open and close the tree with an open triangle icon on the left side below the page navigation icons.